Why Effective Storytelling is Critical in the Persuasion Process

 Effective storytelling is critical in the persuasion process.

-Over the years, I have blogged about why storytelling is so important and how effectively to pursue storytelling.
+Over the years, I have blogged about why storytelling is so important and how effectively to pursue storytelling in criminal defense trials.
 Here are some more thoughts:

 - Criminal defense at trial calls for summoning instant playbacks into moments in time in the most persuasive way.